Principal Investigator

 Prof. dr. Hanan El Marroun

-Background: Neuroscience & Epidemiology
+Background: Neuroscience and Epidemiology

 Theme of the chair: Biological Psychology, with a focus on substance use and brain development